zorrobyte/eon-neos-builder/README.md

   * **I am not responsible if you brick your phone**
 * macOS (Tested on Mojave 10.14.5)
 * 200GB of free space
+* Docker
+  * Need at least 8GB of RAM allocated to Docker
 * git
   * You need to be setup to clone from github over ssh
   * Your private key should be at ~/.ssh/id_rsa